 Optimistic workers in terms of digitization

-57 percent of workers in Europe expect improvements in their working conditions through digitization.
-This is the result of a large-scale survey of Accenture 2015's corporate consultancy: "Being digital: Embrace the future of your work and your people will embrace it with you".
-For the study, 2 500 employees and 500 executives were interviewed in the European Union.
+57 percent of European workers expect digitalization to improve their working conditions.
+This is the result of a large-scale survey by the consulting firm Accenture 2015: "Being digital: embrace the future of work and your people wants to embrace it with you".
+The study interviewed 2 500 workers and 500 executives in the European Union.

 Digitalization is on everyone's lips, but many employees fear that the managers in their Company While discussing a lot about technical upheavals without actually tackling them.
-While employees benefit from digitization for the innovativeness (71 percent), agility (69 percent) and Productivity (68 percent) of their company, only one in four managers wants fundamental changes.
-And only one in five calls his company digital.
-All the others are on a barely defined station on the "digital journey".
+While employees benefit from digitization for the Ability to innovate: (71 percent), agility: (69 percent) and Productivity: (68 percent) expect their company, only every fourth manager wants fundamental changes.
+And only one in five describes his company as digital.
+Everyone else is moving on a barely defined station on the "digital journey".

 Timid managers jeopardize Germany as a business location